appliedcomputingtech/ML-Engineer-Challenge/README.md

 ## Part 2: Automated Hyperparameter Tuning

-**Objective**: Conduct automated hyperparameter tuning to identify the optimal hyperparameters for a small CNN trained on the [tiny-ImageNet dataset](https://www.kaggle.com/datasets/akash2sharma/tiny-imagenet) training dataset.
+**Objective**: Conduct automated hyperparameter tuning to identify the optimal hyperparameters for a small CNN trained on the [CIFAR100](https://pytorch.org/vision/stable/generated/torchvision.datasets.CIFAR100.html) training dataset.
 (Refer to instructions in Part 1 for downloading the data)

 ### Instructions 📃